 Selecting at least one of these options will allow the wizard to finish the filter setup.
 The wizard will not take any existing filter rules into account, but will append new rules.
 In any case you may want to inspect the result of this process in the Filter Dialog.

 The wizard uses information stored in a special configuration file named

 kmail.antivirusrc (stored in the global or local KDE

-config file: if the local config file contains entries with higher (newer)
+config directory).
+If the local config file contains an entry with a higher (newer)

-version numbers per-tool the configuration data from the local file for that
+version number, the configuration data from the local file (for that

-tool is used; that way, both administrators and users can update the
+tool) is used, so both administrators and users can update the

 The detection of messages containing viruses is achieved by creating pipe through actions per-tool within a special filter.
-Another filter contains rules to check for detected viral messages and actions to mark them and (optionally, depending on the choice in the wizard) to move them into a folder.
-Both filters are configured to be applied on incoming messages and on manual filtering.
+Another filter contains rules to check for infected messages, and actions to mark them and (optionally, depending on the choice in the wizard) to move them into a folder.
+Both filters are configured to be applied to incoming messages and for manual filtering.